3000 Miles to Graceland

 The perfs are relegated to the four principles once the heist is over and Murphy thins the herd of contenders for the loot.
 Slater, Woodbine and Arquette get some mileage as the other members of the gang and, as they are offed, you wish there was more of them.
 But, the cast that's left does OK.
 Costner is surprisingly good as the taciturn and murderous Murphy.
 It is against his usual good guy persona and reflects one of his better performances of late.
 The likable Kurt Russell is the good guy among the bad and he gets to wear his shining armor to the end.
 Surprisingly, Courtney Cox delivers one of her better perfs as the sexy and human Cybil.
 Young David Kaye gives a good intro performance as the tough, self-sufficient Jessie.

 "3000 Miles to Graceland" is not just a heist flick as the trailers reflect.
 It is that, but there is a larger story of greed, murder, betrayal and revenge that hones itself to a sharp point before the explosive ending.
-The two-hour run time could have been cut for a better film, but I still give it a B-.
+The two-hour run time could have been cut for a better film.